anandaparna126/EDA_Hospital-Dataset/README.md

 The code provided in this repository is available under the [MIT License](LICENSE).

 ## Contact
-For any inquiries or questions regarding this repository, feel free to contact [Your Name] via [Your Email].
+For any inquiries or questions regarding this repository, feel free to contact Aparna Anand via anandaparna1203@gmail.com .

----

-Feel free to customize the sections as per your specific requirements and preferences.
-Make sure to fill in the placeholders such as `[Your Name]`, `[Your Email]`, and `link_to_the_dataset_on_kaggle` with appropriate information.